 In 1998, Olson became a legislative aide to Texas Senator Phil Gramm.
 In 2002, newly elected Texas Senator John Cornyn appointed him as his first Chief of Staff.
 In 2007, Pete returned home to Texas and in November 2008, the people of the 22nd District of Texas elected him to the 111th Congress.

 In his second term in Congress, the Republican Leadership appointed Pete to serve on the House Energy & Commerce Committee.
-Olson was appointed Vice Chair of the Energy and Power Subcommittee by Chairman Fred Upton for the 114th Congress and was selected to serve on the Communications and Technology Subcommittee.
 For the 115th Congress, Olson was appointed Vice Chair of the Energy Subcommittee by Chairman Greg Walden.
-He kept his seat on the Communications and Technology Subcommittee and is a new member of the Environment Subcommittee as well.
-Olson co-chairs the Congressional Refinery Caucus with Rep. Cedric Richmond (D-LA) and is a co-chair of the Corrosion Caucus with Rep. Elizabeth Esty (D-CT).
+He also sits on the Communications & Technology and Environment Subcommittees.
+Olson co-chairs several congressional caucuses: the Artificial Intelligence Caucus with Rep. John Delaney (D-MD), the Congressional Refinery Caucus with Rep. Cedric Richmond (D-LA) and the Corrosion Caucus with Rep. Elizabeth Esty (D-CT).
 Given the important role that the energy, telecommunication and health care industries play as local economic drivers, these committee assignments are critical for the Houston region.